Learning families of algebraic structures from informant: Preliminaries

 \subsection{Locking sequences}

 The paper~\cite{FKS-ta} is focused on different versions of learning for various classes of equivalence structures.
 Here we briefly recap the results of~\cite{FKS-ta} on locking sequences, but now we formulate them for arbitrary classes of structures.
+The notion of a locking sequence was introduced by Blum and Blum~\cite{blum1975toward}.

 We say that a finite sequence $\sigma$ \emph{describes a finite part} of an $L$-structure $\mathcal{A}$ if $\sigma$ is an initial segment of some $L$-informant for the structure $\mathcal{A}$.
 Note that since we are working with informant learning, $\sigma$ contains both positive and negative data about the structure $\mathcal{A}$.